 It savored the thought of forcing the cocky chef to make a cruel decision.
 Either way, he would lose people dear to him.
 A despair greater than anything that little elf girl could calm awaited him.

 “Go!
 Paint the town red… literally!”
 Katalina exclaimed, and at once, the eight demons raced off towards the city, ready to unleash havoc.

 We arrived hours after we obtained word of the chaos occurring in the capital.

 I reached down and poked the smoldering embers of a building that I once knew with my knife, a random shop that I didn’t think much about until it was gone.
 It was not that I particularly fancied this one place, but a similar sight stretched across the area.

 Destroyed buildings of what was recently a busy district were all that was left in my sights.
 People had long been evacuated, fleeing from the elemental magic that had been used here.
 Traces of shifted rock jutted from structures.
 Flames devoured wooden portions, leaving a hollowed out stone foundation that was marred with scorches.
-An eerie silence invaded our ears, interrupted only by muffled noises in the distance.
+An eerie silence invaded our ears, interrupted only by the crackling of flames and muffled cries in the distance.

 I lamented that we couldn’t get here soon enough.
 Realizing that it was smart to contact all of the kingdom’s lords to rally a strong opposition, the time that it took to prepare left a bitter taste in my mouth.
 Waiting for the magic pigeons to return grinded at my nerves with each passing minute.